 TMLR, 2023

-We propose a new Shared Knowledge Lifelong Learning (SKILL) challenge, which deploys a decentralized population of LL agents that each sequentially learn different tasks, with all agents operating independently and in parallel.
-After learning their respective tasks, agents share and consolidate their knowledge over a decentralized communication network, so that, in the end, all agents can master all tasks.
+A Shared Knowledge Lifelong Learning (SKILL) challenge: a decentralized population of LL agents each sequentially learn different tasks, then share and consolidate knowledge over a decentralized communication network so all agents end up mastering all tasks.

 Implicit Feature Decoupling with Depthwise Quantization